 Errinundra National Park

-Errinundra National Park is closed due to active fires in the area and the closure of major road access points.
-Access to the surrounding area may be restricted due to fire-fighting activity.
+Errinundra National Park is partially closed due to fire damage and access to the surrounding area may be restricted.

 Marble Gully - Mount Tambo Nature Conservation Reserve